-We are asking our stockholders to ratify the Audit Committee's selection of Ernst & Young as our independent registered public accounting firm for the fiscal year ending December 31, 2013.
+We are asking our stockholders to ratify the Audit Committee's selection of Ernst & Young as our independent registered public accounting firm for the fiscal year ending December 31, 2014.
 Although ratification is not required by our bylaws or otherwise, the Board of Directors is submitting the selection of Ernst & Young to our stockholders for ratification as a matter of good corporate practice.
 If the selection is not ratified, the Audit Committee will consider whether it is appropriate to select another independent registered public accounting firm.
 Even if the selection is ratified, the Audit Committee in its discretion may select a different registered public accounting firm at any time during the year if the committee determines that such a change would be in the best interests of the Company and our stockholders.

-The board of directors first approved Ernst & Young as our independent registered public accounting firm in 2010, and Ernst & Young has audited our consolidated financial statements at December 31, 2012, 2011 and 2010, for the year ended December 31, 2012, the year ended December 31, 2011, and the period from August 4, 2010 (date of our inception) to December 31, 2010.
-Representatives of Ernst & Young are expected to be present at the meeting.
-They will be given an opportunity to make a statement at the meeting if they desire to do so, and they will be available to respond to appropriate questions.
+The board of directors first approved Ernst & Young as our independent registered public accounting firm in 2010, and Ernst & Young has audited our consolidated financial statements at December 31, 2013, 2012 and 2011, for the year ended December 31, 2013, the year ended December 31, 2012, and the period from August 4, 2010 (date of our inception) to December 31, 2013.
+Representatives of Ernst & Young are expected to be present at the Annual Meeting.
+They will be given an opportunity to make a statement at the Annual Meeting if they desire to do so, and they will be available to respond to appropriate questions.

 The Audit Committee pre-approves all auditing services, internal control related services and permitted non-audit services (including the fees and terms thereof) to be performed by Ernst & Young, subject to the de minimis exception for non-audit services that are approved by the Audit Committee prior to the completion of an audit.
-The Audit Committee may delegate pre-approval authority to one or more members of the Audit Committee consistent with applicable law and listing standards, provided that the decisions of such Audit Committee member or members must be presented to the full audit committee at its next scheduled meeting.
+The Audit Committee may delegate pre-approval authority to one or more members of the Audit Committee consistent with applicable law and listing standards, provided that the decisions of such Audit Committee member or members must be presented to the full Audit Committee at its next scheduled meeting.
+All of the services described in the following fee table were approved in conformity with the Audit Committee's pre-approval process.